Healthy Recipes Blog

 Instructions

 Cut each zucchini in half lengthwise.
 Make shallow cuts in a crosshatch pattern on the flesh side.
 Sprinkle salt over the flesh and let it rest for 15 minutes.
-The salt draws water out, and the crosshatch pattern helps the salt penetrate the zucchini.
+After 15 minutes, the zucchini will have visible water droplets on its surface.
+Pat it dry using paper towels.

 Wiping the water off the zucchini.

+Heat the ghee in a large oven-safe skillet over medium-high heat.
+Add the zucchini in a single layer, flesh side down.
 Cook the zucchini for about 5 minutes, until the bottom is browned.
-If the pan becomes too hot, reduce the heat to medium.
 Turn the heat off and flip the zucchini.
 Sprinkle it with spices.

 Flipping the zucchini.